 If I change my mind, could I just not submit a deposit and get out of the purchase?

 Absolutely not.
 This is a myth.
 Some buyers believe that not submitting a deposit means they can get out of a deal.
-This is likely because buyers believe that as long as they still have the deposit funds in their hands, they’re safe.
+This is likely because buyers believe that as long as they still have the deposit funds in their hands, they’re under no obligation to complete the deal.

 However, the commitment to buy a house is done when you sign the offer, not drop off the deposit.
 Dropping off a deposit is an obligation of signing the offer which is firm and binding.